-About 3-4 students each year take a two-year Part II in History, usually after a one-year Part I in a subject such as Economics.
+About three or four students each year take a two-year Part II in History, usually after a one-year Part I in a subject such as Philosophy.

 To be able to change course, you need the agreement of your College that any change is in your educational interests, and you must have the necessary background in the subject to which you wish to change – in some cases you may be required to undertake some catch-up work or take up the new course from the start/an earlier year.
 If you think you may wish to change course, we encourage you to contact a College admissions office for advice.
 You should also consider if/how changing course may affect any financial support arrangements